 The Company is engaged in the manufacture, marketing and development of specialty plasma-derived biologics.
 The Company's ADMA BioManufacturing segment reflects the Company's immunoglobulin manufacturing, commercial and development operations in Boca Raton, FL, acquired on June 6, 2017 (see Note 1).
-The Plasma Collection Centers segment as of March 31, 2021 consists of two FDA-licensed source plasma collection facilities, an additional plasma collection facility for which an FDA license is pending, and four other plasma collection facilities under various stages of development.
+The Plasma Collection Centers segment as of June 30, 2021 consists of eight plasma collection facilities in various stages of approval and development located throughout the U.S., two of which hold an approved license with the FDA while a third facility has a BLA pending FDA approval.
 The Corporate segment includes general and administrative overhead expenses.
 The Company defines its segments as those business units whose operating results are regularly reviewed by the chief operating decision maker ("CODM") to analyze performance and allocate resources.
 The Company's CODM is its President and Chief Executive Officer.
 Summarized financial information concerning reportable segments is shown in the following tables: